At Least 5 Dead As Fires Engulf Los Angeles; Biden Cancels Italy Trip, Evacuation Order Imposed On Hollywood

 But scientists say human-caused climate change is altering weather patterns.

-Southern California had two decades of drought that were followed by two exceptionally wet years, which sparked furious vegetative growth -- leaving the region packed with fuel and primed to burn.
+Southern California had two decades of drought that were followed by two exceptionally wet years, which sparked furious vegetative growth -- leaving the region packed with fuel and primed to burn -- and then has had no significant rain for eight months.

-Meteorologist Daniel Swain said the fierce winds -- which have gusted up to 100 miles (160 kilometers) an hour -- are stronger than the usual seasonal Santa Ana winds, but are not unexpected.
+Meteorologist Daniel Swain said the fierce winds are stronger than the usual seasonal Santa Ana winds but are not unexpected.

 "The winds are the driver, but the real catalyst... is this incredible antecedent dryness," he said.